kevinhwang91/nvim-bqf/README.md

 fzf becomes a quickfix filter and create a new quickfix list when multiple items are selected and accepted.

-fzf also support `ctrl-s` to toggle items' sign.
+fzf also support `ctrl-q` to toggle items' sign.

 #### Filter items with signs demo